President Trump Reluctantly Signs New Russia Sanctions Into Law After Bill Sailed Through Congress

 Part of Trump’s agenda, as raised numerous times during his presidential campaign last year, was to repair the strained relationship between Russia and the United States.
 The expanded sanctions — outlined in a bill that was reportedly forced onto the president’s desk — might have the opposite result.

-According to The Washington Post, this latest development marks another blow for Trump’s administration, which has yet to pass any major legislation.
+According to the Washington Post, this latest development marks another blow for Trump’s administration, which has yet to pass any major legislation.
 The Post also reported that the White House believes the actions of Congress infringed on the Commander-in-Chief’s executive powers.

 Nevertheless, the Senate managed to swiftly float the new embargoes from Capitol Hill to the White House, buoyed by the compelling bipartisan support; an unprecedented achievement for the largely divided sitting membership of the legislative branch of government.